progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--You run `print_export` inside each directory, which takes the manifest and mark of the previous snapshot and returns the manifest and mark of this one; that way, you can link them properly.
 "Mark" is the `fast-import` term for an identifier you give to a commit; as you create commits, you give each one a mark that you can use to link to it from other commits.
 So, the first thing to do in your `print_export` method is generate a mark from the directory name:-->

 Du führst `print_export` für jedes Verzeichnis aus.
-Das nimmt das Manifest und die Markierung des letzten Snapshots entgegen und gibt das Manifest und die Markierung des aktuellen zurück; auf diese Weise kannst Du sie passend verlinken.
-"Mark" ist der `fast-import`-Begriff für eine ID, die Du einem Commit gibst.
+Das nimmt das Manifest und die Markierung des letzten Snapshots entgegen und gibt das Manifest und die Markierung des aktuellen zurück; auf diese Weise kannst Du sie passend verlinken. „Mark“ ist der `fast-import`-Begriff für eine ID, die Du einem Commit gibst.
 Während Du Commits anlegst, verpasst Du jedem einzelnen eine Markierung, die benutzen kannst, um von anderen Commits zu ihm zu linken.
 Daher ist das erste, was Deine `print_export`-Methode macht, eine Markierung aus dem Verzeichnisnamen zu erstellen:

 	mark = convert_dir_to_mark(dir)